Difference Between LPG & Natural Gas

 The situation may be different for higher volume users and with varying tariffs.

-The end result makes LPG cheaper than natural gas in many cases and especially for residential users with low to moderate rates of consumption*.
+The end result makes LPG cheaper than natural gas in many circumstances and especially for residential users with low to moderate rates of consumption*.

 *The above describes the situation in Australia.
 The gas market in different countries may vary.